matty271828/deployments/auth-service/README.md

 **Validation Rules:**
 - Email must be a valid email format
 - Password must be at least 8 characters long
+- First name and last name are required
 - Email must be unique within the domain

 ---